Nokia M&A talk stirs share valuation rethink

 Nokia shares have risen around 14 percent to 3 euros over the past week on the reports as well as news that Siemens was in talks to sell its stake in their equipment joint venture, Nokia Siemens Networks.

-Nokia’s current market capitalisation around 10 billion euros is a shadow of its peak around 200 billion in 1999.
+Nokia’s current market capitalization around 10 billion euros is a shadow of its peak around 200 billion in 1999.

 But some analysts, who mostly have a price target of around 3 euros on Nokia shares, say the company’s underlying value, including intellectual property, its navigation business HERE and stake in NSN, is closer to 5 euros.